Turtlebot3-cs-dev/rz-carnd-traffic-sign/writeup_traffic-sign.md

 * Step 2: Design and Test a Model Architecture
 * *Pre-process the Data Set (jittering, normalization, etc.)

-Here is the training data set histogram per class:
+Here is the augmented and balanced training data set histogram per class:

 ![alt text][image3]